javbotero/Outer-Coast/_includes/faq.md

 ### Will there be any gender-based eligibility requirements?

 No, none at all.
-A point of differentiation from Deep Springs, Outer Coast welcomes all students, regardless of gender.
+Outer Coast welcomes all students, regardless of gender.

 ### Will credits from Outer Coast be transferable to four-year universities?